What is Situational Depression?

 A Final Word

 Some people with situational depression continue to experience symptoms for longer than six months.
 This is especially common when another emotionally or physically traumatic event occurs during the normal recovery period.
-If you or a loved one experience ongoing depression in the aftermath of a major life change, don’t hesitate to contact a trained professional who can help you deal successfully with your situation and overcome your symptoms.
+If you or a loved one experience ongoing depression in the aftermath of a major life change, don’t hesitate to contact a trained professional who can help you deal successfully with your situation and overcome your symptoms of depression.